 Check out BT.com/scams for advice on protecting yourself from fraudsters.

 Tip 7: Don’t overshare on Social Media: This tip is slightly different to the ones above, but well worth being aware of.
-If you are going away this Christmas, be careful what you document on Facebook or Twitter.
+If you are going away be careful what you document on Facebook or Twitter.
 Yes, it’s nice letting your friends share in your excitement and see your holiday photos, but if your account isn’t private, you’ve just let total strangers know that you are away and your house is empty.